qtd2k5/voice-changer/README.md

-# voice-changer
+# voice-changer project
-this is the project
+This project is our team's research on Audio data analysis, Audio compression, and voice modification using Python.